mozaik-association/mozaik/docs/8Structure_module.md

 - The country structure
 - The internal structure
 - The external structure
-All three categories work in the same way
+All three categories work in the same way.

 This module allows you to get acces to :